soft-eng-practicum/softdev2-resources/content/workshops/jquery/_index.md

 ---

-## Even Handling
+## Event Handling

-Even handling can be used to execute code when events are triggered, such as key presses or mouse movements.
+Event handling can be used to execute code when events are triggered, such as key presses or mouse movements.
 Add a button under the table in the body:

 ```html {hl_lines=["4"]}
 <table id="courses">